TEN-framework/TEN-Agent/README.md

 ### Package Manager

-Simplifies the process of uploading, sharing, downloading, and installing ASTRA extensions.
+Simplifies the process of uploading, sharing, downloading, and installing Astra extensions.
 Extensions can specify dependencies on other extensions and the environment, and the package manager automatically manages these dependencies, making the installation and release of extensions extremely convenient.

 </br>